teeradon43/Data_Structure/README.md

 These files and quiz came from GRADER and some interesting example of Data Structure and Algorithms subjuct
 * [ ] Learn
 * [x] Sleep
+'''python
+print('I am going to sleep')
+for ever
+'''